hongqin/MLAI-training-in-life-sciences/README.md

-# MLAI-training-in-life-sciences
+# Suggestions on training and learning of machine intelligence for life sciences

-suggestions on training and learning ML AI for life sciences
+* Learn Python